 gluten-free, grain-free, dairy-free, Paleo

-2 cups | 240g almond flour (I have used both Bob’s and Honeyville in this recipe)
+2 cups | 240g almond flour (I have used both Bob’s Red Mill and Honeyville Almond Meal Flour in this recipe)

 1/2 cup | 70g coconut flour, sifted to remove any lumps

 2 tbsp psyllium husk POWDER

 3/4 teaspoon baking soda